-March 9 and 10 celebrates the feast of Purim in the Jewish religion and the person who comes front and center here is the Bible’s Queen Esther.
+In 2023, starting the evening of Monday, March 6 – evening of Tuesday, March 7, the celebration of the feast of Purim in the Jewish religion and the person who comes front and center here is the Bible’s Queen Esther.

 Just in time for Purim, I urge you to introduce your young reader to the story of a queen named Esther who saves her people, the Jews, from death.

 Haman, royal vizier of Ahasuerus, ruler of Persia, plans to do away with the Jewish people out of pure malice.

 Mordecai, cousin of Esther, who is Queen of Persia, asks Esther to intercede on behalf of her people.

 Esther has not been open about her own identity, and asks for three days of fasting and prayer to ask God’s help, after which time Esther pleads before the king for the lives of her people.

 There are many lessons to be learned here for young readers.
 Sometimes we are required to be brave, yet full of humility, and above all trustful of God who chooses us to be his instruments in a world that is many times far from just, and can be unfair and downright cruel.

 But, as long as we choose to have trust in God, as Esther did, things will right themselves, somehow, in the end.

 And as a celebratory time from this saving grace in the time of Queen Esther, came the Feast of Purim which is said to be marked by “feasting and gladness and of sending portions one to another and gifts to the poor.”